jukibom/FlyDangerous/README.md

 Yes, racing exists in Elite and yes it's awesome -- but accessible it is not.

-This project aims to provide a ground-up reimplementation of the a similar-enough flight model to provide a training ground and common set of tools to track leaderboards, ghosts and general tom-foolery.
+This project aims to provide a ground-up reimplementation of a similar-enough flight model to provide a training ground and common set of tools to track leaderboards, ghosts and general tom-foolery.
 Feedback is extremely welcome!

 Interested in getting involved with the dev process?
 Come join the discord and ~yell at me about how wrong I am~ discuss where we should take this!